Electronic literature: 1990s

 Stuart Moulthrop's hypertext fiction Victory Garden (1992) is shown here in two versions: the original, published on floppy disks to be read on a computer, and the 2009 version that was reprogrammed to work on an iPad.
 This display was part of an exhibition curated by Dene Grigar for the ACM Hypertext conference in 2023.

 The "Storyspace school" characterised the early 1990s in the United States, consisting of works created using Storyspace, hypertext authoring software developed by the literary scholar Jay David Bolter and the author Michael Joyce in the 1980s.
 Bolter and Joyce sold the Storyspace software in 1990 to Eastgate Systems, a small software company that became a publishing house and the main distributor of hypertext fiction in the 1990s, particularly in the early 1990s before it was possible to publish works on the web.
 Eastgate has maintained and updated the code in Storyspace up to the present.
 Storyspace and similar programs use hypertext to create links within text.
 Literature using hypertext is frequently referred to as hypertext fiction.
 Originally, these stories were often disseminated on discs and later on CD-ROM.
 Hypertext fiction is still being created today using not only Storyspace, but other programs such as Twine.

+Eastgate Systems sold works of hypertext fiction on diskettes by mail order.

 This period is often termed the "first-generation hypertext era," as N. Katherine Hayles notes that these works used lexias or separate screens in a similar manner to books and pages.
 In a 1993 article for the New York Times Book Review, "Hyperfiction: Novels for the Computer", the novelist and professor Robert Coover noted the new possibilities for exploring these various storyworlds: "[I]t is a strange place, hyperspace, much more like inner space than outer, a space not of coordinates but of the volumeless imagination".
 Key works from this period include Stuart Moulthrop's Victory Garden, Shelley Jackson's Patchwork Girl (1995) and Deena Larsen's work.